ethicalainetwork/EthicalForms/README.md

-Host a forn nextjs and reactjs.
+Host a form nextjs and reactjs.

 ## Getting Started